Historian Meetings - 2018

 A native of Albion, Matthew graduated from Albion High School in 2006 and enrolled at SUNY The College at Brockport in 2007.
 Focusing his studies in American History during the era of National Expansion and Reform (1815-1880), he has studied a broad range of local subjects including Cobblestone Masonry and Polish Immigration; completing his B.S. in History in 2010.
 In 2012, he earned his Master of Library Studies (M.L.S.) from the University at Buffalo where he studied academic librarianship and special collections management.
 He is currently pursuing a Master of Arts in American History with a concentration in Archival Management from SUNY The College at Brockport.

-In addition to his responsibilities as County Historian, he is the Director of Library Services at Roberts Wesleyan College where he serves as the faculty liaison to the School of Arts & Humanities; he is also a member of the Rochester Regional Library Council's Advisory Committee.
+In addition to his responsibilities as County Historian, he is the Director of Library Services at Roberts Wesleyan College with assistant faculty rank, where he serves as the faculty liaison to the School of Arts & Humanities; he is also a member of the Rochester Regional Library Council's Advisory Committee.

 The New York State Arts and Cultural Affairs Law does not require that local historians conduct individual, on-demand genealogical research unless they so choose.
 Due to limited time, research requests on families located outside of Orleans County cannot be responded to.
 It is understood that the Historian will retain information pertinent to families within the county as they relate to larger historical events.
 Information can be provided to researchers however, the Historian cannot conduct further research beyond what is retained within the department’s files.
 Research requests will be forwarded to the Orleans County Genealogical Society.